The Grapes of Wrath

 - The two deduce that there aren't any neighbors around.
 If there were neighbors, the house would have been pulled apart, and the lumber would have been stolen.

 - Muley Graves stops by.
 Muley is an old friend of the Joads, and he's gone a bit batty.
-But he's got the 411.
+But he knows what's going on.

 - Tom's parents are staying at his Uncle John's house, and his family is getting ready to move to California.

 - Muley tells Tom about how his family lost their land.
 Willey Feeley, another family friend, drove the tractor that dug up their yard and that crushed their house.